jlangch/venice/doc/readme/source2pdf.md

 # Source Code as PDF

 For documentation purposes Venice source code can be rendered to HTML or PDF document.
-The rendering process is start from a REPL.
+The rendering process is started from a REPL.